 I wouldn’t want to be the home owner (try explaining that to your insurance company), but boy would I want those friends as mine.
 Friends that won’t stop at anything to get you the help you need.
 Friends that realize Jesus is the only answer to any problem you’re facing and they won’t cave until you realize that too.

 Jesus was not perturbed at all when His sermon was brutally interrupted.
 He didn’t scold the men for damaging the house.
-No, all Jesus saw was, “their faith”.
-Because they had faith, their sins were forgiven.
+No, all Jesus saw was, their “faith”.

-Jesus saw the golden opportunity to drive His message home with His audience.
-He asked,
+Jesus saw the golden opportunity to drive His message home with His audience as He asked,

 “Which is easier, to say to the paralytic, ‘Your sins are forgiven,’ or to say, ‘Rise, take up your bed and walk’?
 But that you may know that the Son of Man has authority on earth to forgive sins”—he said to the paralytic—